jwalker-swe/jwalker-swe/README.md

 # What's up lovely people!
 It's Jordan

-I'm just a guy who loves music, anime, and movies...in my past life I even helped blow things up in some of your favorite movies and tv shows.
+I'm just a guy who loves music, anime, and movies.
+In my past life, I even helped blow things up in some of your favorite movies and tv shows.
 Now a days though you can find me writing code to you do that slightly annoying thing that only you notice a tiny bit faster.

 ## Current Projects & Learning